Subin-Vidhu/2024/Deep Learning with PyTorch for Medical Image Analysis/Cardiac-Detection/Readme.md

     - **Caution**: Bounding boxes must also be scaled accordingly

     - Standardize the pixel values into the interval [0, 1] by scaling with 1/255

+    - Split the dataset into 400 training images and 96 validation images

+        - Store train and validation subject ids